Ladydiana/Python101/README.md

 In Python the *else if* statement is shortened as *elif*.

-Multiple statements may be specified on the same line as an if, elif or else clause as that is considered as a single block as well.
+Multiple statements can be specified on the same line as an if, elif or else clause as that is considered as a single block as well.

 ```python
 if <expression>: 	<statement>; ... ; <statement>